-1.14 Training
+14 Training

-As a minimum, all teaching staff, teaching assistants, office staff and the governor for mental health, will complete the 3 hour Mental Health First Aid lite training course.
-The lead teacher for Mental Health and well-being will keep a record of this training and ensure that new staff members attend this training within two terms of joining the school.
+As a minimum, all teaching staff, teaching assistants, office staff and the governor for mental health, will complete either the 3 hour Mental Health First Aid lite training course, or the E-Learning Emotional Health and Well-being certificate.
+The head teacher will keep a record of this training and ensure that new staff members attend this training within two terms of joining the school.
+All teaching staff and teaching assistants will also compete specific training on self-harm.
 The lead teacher for Mental Health will have completed the full 2 day Mental Health First Aid training course, in addition to specific training on self-harm and bereavement.

-1.15 Policy Review
+15 Policy Review

 This policy was written by Rachel Carrick - Parent and Pupil Support Advisor and lead teacher for Mental Health and Well-being and PSHE.
 This policy will be reviewed every 3 years as a minimum.
-It is next due for review in June 2020.
+It is next due for review in November 2022.
 This policy will always be immediately updated to reflect personnel changes.